UPDATED April 7, 2022

 - UK Spinal Injuries Association guidance on COVID-19

-- Shepherd Centre guidance on COVID-19:
+- Shepherd Centre guidance on COVID-19

-To stop the spread of the virus, practice proper hygiene etiquette during the cold and flu season.
-This includes proper hand-washing with soap and water, or alcohol-based hand sanitizer, covering your mouth and nose when coughing or sneezing, and staying home when you are sick.
+Here is some additional information about the virus, provided by Vancouver Coastal Health: The symptoms of COVID-19, are similar to other common illnesses, including the flu and common cold.
+They include fever, cough, headache, shortness of breath, and diarrhea.
+To help stop the spread of the virus, practice proper hygiene etiquette.
+This includes proper hand-washing with soap and water, or alcohol-based hand sanitizer, covering your mouth and nose when coughing or sneezing, wearing a mask, and staying home when you are sick.
 If you have health concerns, call HealthLink BC at 811 or your health care provider.

 On behalf of all of us at SCI BC, stay healthy and stay tuned.